How To Fluff Pillows?

 After a long and hard day, there is nothing like sinking your head into a fluffy new pillow.
 New pillows made of shredded foam, polyester fibers, feathers or other kind of down are incredibly comfortable and luxurious, but without the proper care, the level of their comfort can significantly decrease over time.

 To keep your bed pillows from getting lumpy and going flat, and to bring to life old and already flat pillows, there are a few simple things that you can do.
-Read our article and learn how to fluff your pillows properly.
+Read our article and learn what pillows the hotels use.

 Fluff Your Pillows by Hand